 #Comment Ends

 The child support guidelines enumerate criteria permitting a child support order that deviates from the guidelines.
 Every case in which there is a deviation from the child support guidelines, whether by agreement or court order, must determine the amount of child support and the basis for the deviation and must determine that it is inequitable or inappropriate to apply the guidelines.
 Deshpande v.
 Deshpande, 142 Conn.
 App.
 471 (2013).
 If the deviation criteria is not set forth or the facts do not support a particular deviation criterion, deviation from the child support guidelines is inappropriate.
 If the trial court does not find that the guideline amount of child support is inequitable or inappropriate when making the original order, which deviates from the child support guidelines, such a finding cannot be inferred in a later attempt to modify the order.
 Righi v.
 Righi, 172 Conn.
 App.
 427 (2017).
-The deviation criteria apply to the child support amount, orders regarding unreimbursed medical and work-related child care, and the payment of a child support arrearage.
+The deviation criteria apply to the child support amount, orders regarding unreimbursed medical and work-related childcare, and the payment of a child support arrearage.

 [2] Applying Other Financial Resources Available to a Parent as a Deviation Criterion